rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/configuration_persistency.md

   Persisting configurations in cOS and derivatives
 ---

-It is possible to install a custom cloud-init file during install with `--config` to `cos-installer` or, it's possible to add more files manually to the `/oem` folder after installation.
+It is possible to install a custom [cloud-init style file](../../reference/cloud_init/) during install with `--config` to `cos-installer` or, it's possible to add more files manually to the `/oem` folder after installation.
 The file will be placed under `/usr/local/oem` and will persist across reboots.

 By default cOS and derivatives, are reading and executing cloud-init files in (lexicopgrahic) sequence present in `/system/oem`, `/usr/local/cloud-config` and `/oem` during boot.
 It is also possible to run cloud-init file in a different location from boot cmdline by using  the `cos.setup=..` option.